leminhtuan2015/Today-I-Learn/game_engine_unity/unity_GameObject_Controlling_Using_ScriptComponent.md

 -----------------------------------------

 ### Script Component
-  * Unity Script is a Component, script component can be attached to GameObjects
+  * Unity Script is a Component of GameObject, script component can be attached to GameObjects
   * Script Component is a C#/Javascript code-file implement MonoBehaviour class
-  * **Transform** is the very important component, by default every GameObject must have a transform component (all GameObjects implicitly have a Transform)

 #### MonoBehaviour class